Current Projects

 Lead Shielding

 Lead plays an important role as a material to shield against environmental radioactivity due to its high density and atomic number together with reasonable mechanical properties and acceptable cost.
-This role is however hindered by the unavoidable natural presence of Pb-210, which undergoes beta decay, with consequent emission of gamma and Bremsstrahlung radiation.
+This role is however hindered by the unavoidable natural presence of Pb-210, which undergoes beta decay, with the consequent emission of gamma radiation.

 Again why coincidence detection methods are the only real reliable way to discriminate between terrestrial radiation and cosmic sources.